TheimerTR/Assets_ZIP_Manager_with_PhysicsFS/docs/index.md

 Now we will read the data with a physFS file, for this is needed:

-- uint ... //to save into it the number of objects readed form the physFS file
+- uint ... //to save into it the number of objects readed from the physFS file

 - PHYSFS_read(..., ..., 1, ...) //the function that will read the file with PhysFS, return the number of objects readed